 Excel allows you to control whether page breaks are displayed on-screen (as dashed lines) by following these steps:

-5. Using the drop-down list at the top of the section, indicate which worksheet you want to affect.
+6. If you did not select multiple worksheets in step 1, then use the drop-down list at the top of the section to indicate which worksheet you want to affect.

 Author Bio